metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-payment.md

 ## Overview

 The **Asset Payment** guard allows minting by charging the payer a Core Asset from a specified Asset collection.
-The NFT will be transferred to a predefined destination.
+The Asset will be transferred to a predefined destination.

 If the payer does not own an Asset from the required collection, minting will fail.